-APEX Grad lab is intended primarily for credit recovery purposes (meaning the course was not passed at the end of a semester).
-Completion of grad lab must occur approximately one month before the end of the semester.
+Credit Recovery may be an option if a course is not passed at the end of a semester.
+Completion of credit recovery must occur approximately one month before the end of the next semester.

 Carnegie Vanguard High School Suggested Four Year Plan